 The South Aisle was added in 1849.
 After the 1st World War, the east end was fitted out as a war memorial or Lady Chapel and is used for smaller services and as a second altar to assist the administration of Holy Communion at the Parish Eucharist.
 Further names were added to the war memorial tablets after the 2nd World War.
 The original south door and doorway are incorporated in the 1849 extension when the outer prose was built.
 The inner porch was added in 1936 in thanks for the life and reign of King George V. The west end was fitted out as the Library Corner by John Woodrow in 2000 to celebrate two thousand years of the Christian Era.
 The south porch entrance was made accessible for wheelchair access in 2011.

 The Tower and Spire were rebuilt after the originals were destroyed by fire in 1857.
 The broached spire is clad in cedar shingles, replacing the oak formerly used, and is 111 feet (34 metres) high to the weathercock.
 The eight bells, cast by Warners, date from this time, and incorporate metal, from the earlier bells destroyed in the fire.
 The clock by Dent also dates from this period, and was the first to use the Grimthorpe escarpment designed for the clock ‘Big Ben’ at the Palace of Westminster.
-The door to a cupboard near the font bears the inscription RC 1586.
-This door originally belonged to the Rectory, rebuilt in that year by Richard Carmarden; it was incorporated in the 1739 rebuilding of the Rectory, and moved to its present position after the Rectory was again rebuilt.
+A set of Ellacombe Chimes is in the clock room.

 The Scadbury Chapel at the east end of the North Aisle was traditionally used by the Lords of the Manor of Scadbury.
 Thomas Walsingham purchased the manor in 1424, and to his son, also Thomas, is attributed the rebuilding of the church in the ‘perpendicular style’.
 Many of the Lords of the Manor, from this time to the end of the 19th century, have been interred in the vaults under the chapel.